Health Information Technology

 Upon successful completion of the course, the student should be able to:

-- Adhere to current regulations and established guidelines in code assignment.
+- Adhere to current regulations and established guidelines in CPT/HCPCS code assignment.

-- Resolve discrepancies between coded data and supporting documentation.
+- Identify discrepancies between coded data and supporting documentation.